aaltman99/stochastic-pseudobands/README.md

 ## **Purpose**

 This script massively compresses the mean-field wavefunciton to speed up GW calculations based on sum-over-bands formalisms.
-It reduced the scaling of the GW code, speedup up the calculation of the dieleectric matrix and self-energy often by 1-3 orders of magnitude or more, and eliminates traditional band-truncation convergence parameters.
+It reduces the scaling of the GW code, speeds-up the calculation of the dielectric matrix and self-energy by 1-3 orders of magnitude or more, and eliminates traditional band-truncation convergence parameters.

 ## **How It Works**